Al Swearengen: Personal life

-Swearengen (sometimes spelled Swearingen, Swearengin, Swearngir, Swegen, etc.) and his twin brother Lemuel were the eldest two of eight children of Dutch American farmer Daniel J. Swearingen and Keziah "Katie" Montgomery of Oskaloosa, Iowa.
+Swearengen (sometimes spelled Swearingen, Swearengin, Swearngir, etc.) and his twin brother Lemuel were the eldest two of eight children of Dutch American farmer Daniel J. Swearingen and Keziah "Katie" Montgomery of Oskaloosa, Iowa.
 Swearengen remained at home well into his adult years and only arrived in Deadwood in May 1876, with his wife, Nettie Swearengen.
 Nettie later divorced him on the grounds of spousal abuse.
 Swearengen married two more times; both of these marriages ended in divorce.

+Custer

+Prior to opening a business in Deadwood, Swearengen operated a dance house in Custer, South Dakota.
+As stated in the 1882 New Year Edition of the Black Hills Pioneer, which described the early history of Custer, "Al Swearengen was running a dance house of 30X150 feet in dimensions and day and night a man had to push and crowd to get into it."

+As to his reason for leaving, this same publication stated that "[i]n January, 1876 reports came to Custer that there was gold in Deadwood gulch.
+In March, the rush from Custer to Deadwood began; the roads were lined with people, and not more than one hundred persons were left in Custer; and town lots that had been selling for $800 two months before would not bring $50."

 Deadwood

 Swearengen originally owned and operated a canvas-and-lumber saloon in Deadwood known as the Cricket, which featured gambling and hosted prizefights.
 Shortly afterward, he closed it down and opened a larger saloon known as the Gem Theater.

 The Gem functioned as a saloon, dance hall, and brothel.
 Swearengen lured desperate young women to Deadwood, then forced them into prostitution through a combination of bullying and physical brutality committed by him and his henchmen.
-Calamity Jane, who was one of his first dancers at the Gem, procured 10 girls from Sidney, Nebraska for him on one occasion.
+Calamity Jane, who was one of his first dancers at the Gem, procured ten girls from Sidney, Nebraska for him on one occasion.